AravindR7/AravindR7/README.md

 This as Aravind.
 I am a Data science professional with experience in predictive modeling, data processing, chatbots and data mining algorithms to solve challenging business problems.

-- 🔭 I’m currently working on ...Machine Learning and Natural Language Processing.
+- 🔭 I’m currently working on ...
+Machine Learning and Natural Language Processing.
-- 📫 How to reach me: ...aravindcrgowda@gmail.com
+- 📫 How to reach me: ... aravindcrgowda@gmail.com
 - 👯 I’m looking to collaborate on ...
 NLP Projects